"

 and animals muddled together.
 A world indifferent to life

-city where hashish is freely sold, but from which the junkies
+city where hashish is freely sold, with even advertising calendars for "Haschisch centers", but from which the junkies

 |